 For Priority/Express mail service, the request must be accompanied by a pre-paid and pre-addressed envelope(s).
 Carriers available are U.S. Postal Service, FedEx and DHL.
 All arrangements must be made by the requestor.

 There are other restrictions to this service.
 Official transcripts may be withheld if financial or other obligations to the University remain unmet.
-Since official transcripts are issued on security paper they cannot be faxed.
+Because official transcripts are issued on security paper, they cannot be faxed.
 The University cannot honor telephone or ordinary e-mail requests for transcripts.